Increase food security with backyard chickens!

-You probably have a local feed store that carries chicks in early spring and possibly fall.
+You probably have a local feed store that carries chicks in early spring, and even again in the fall.

-I got my chicks in the spring and they had moved outside by mid-summer.
+I got my chicks in the spring and they moved outside by mid-summer.
 The benefit to spring chicks is they won’t need any additional heat once moving outside.

 A benefit to getting chicks in the fall is they spend the coldest part of the year indoors, and when they do move outside they get more time during the warmer months to jump-start egg laying.

 If you don’t have a local feed store there are online companies that sell chicks, or you can try to connect with other homesteaders in your area and buy some chicks directly from them.
-I’ve found a wonderful community of homesteaders in Oregon on Facebook.
+I’ve found a wonderful and helpful community of homesteaders in my area on Facebook.
 Try searching for homesteading groups in your local area.

 There are many breeds of chickens to choose from.

 Some are better layers than others.
-Typically my birds will lay an egg 6 out of 7 days of the week during spring and summer months.
-This will most likely slow down to about half during winter months.
+Typically, my birds lay eggs 6 out of 7 days of the week during spring and summer months.
+This will most likely slow to about half that production during winter months.